AlonBS/Ray_Tracer/README.md

 - Blinn-Phong illumination module - including normals interpolation and attenuation.
 - Rendering of models comprised of multiple meshes with (partial) material properties.
 - Textures to primitives and models (even multiple textures types - such as diffuse-texture etc.).
-- Point lights, directional lights.
+- Point lights, directional lights and area lights, with intesity.
 - Recursive lighting calculations.
 Max recursion depth is currently limited to 5.
 - Multi-core rendering and Single-Core rendering.
 - Command line argument parse